The Best Care

 The extra support that bracing provides for a joint after an injury, or to support a weakened aging joint, is often a vital part of healing and regaining strength.
-The wellness team at Rochester Integrated Medicine in Rochester, New York, prescribe bracing for patients of all ages who need extra assistance during the healing process.
+The wellness team at Rochester Integrated Medicine prescribe bracing for patients of all ages who need extra assistance during the healing process.
 When combined with various rehab techniques, bracing can get you back to doing what you love.
 Call to schedule an appointment today.

 Bracing Q & A

 We commonly prescribe bracing for various body parts.
 Braces provide stability and ensure that your joints move along the correct path.
 They also help with rehabilitation as your joints heal.
 Most common braces in our office are the lower back and knee brace.